Elleaume/SPNE_MiniProject/README.md

 ## Installation

-This project requires the use of Psychtoolbox
+This project requires the use of Psychtoolbox.

 ## Purpose of the experiment

 The participants are presented with one grid linking symbols to single-digit integers and a second grid containing only the symbols.
 They are then asked to indicate the numbers attached to each of the symbols in the second grid using the first one as a key.
-This test was introduced in 2016 at the Imaging Clinics.
-This task is designed to measure the processing speed of participant as it is called in psychology.
+This test is used in neuropsychology as it is sensitive to age, brain damage, dementia etc. [1]

 ## What to expect
 The experiment is supposed to run as follows after some explanations given at the beginning of the experiment (press enter to move from one page to the next) :